orblivion/offline-cryptoparty/crypto_before.md

 Simply save them, labeled, in a text file that you will bring to the party.
 Some are known as SHA-1 sums, and the others are known as PGP fingerprints.

-Obviously it would make no sense as far a trust goes to give you the data myself, so I will guide you to how to find it from official pages.
+Obviously it would make no sense as far as trust goes to give you the data myself, so I will guide you to how to find it from official pages.

 ### 1) GPG4Win SHA-1 sum